AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-04-12-Hicetnunc.xyz-and-NFTs-on-the-Tezos-Blockchain-~-What's-new ~-April-2021-Update.md

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">Largest spike in new users on <a href="https://twitter.com/hicetnunc2000?ref_src=twsrc%5Etfw">@hicetnunc2000</a> since I started collecting some data about the smart contract usage two days ago <a href="https://t.co/jQVBEmqh8h">pic.twitter.com/jQVBEmqh8h</a></p>&mdash; Ricky Esclapon (@Esclaponr) <a href="https://twitter.com/Esclaponr/status/1374910647956344834?ref_src=twsrc%5Etfw">March 25, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 <p></p>

 <p>Up to date graphs can be found in this repo <a href='https://github.com/ries9112/NFTs-hicetnunc'>here</a>.
-Alternatively you can also purchase these live updating graphs as NFTs <a href='https://www.hicetnunc.xyz/tz/tz1c2iwyckUCcicx2qxqtwLEartYFEHg1pvB'>here</a> if you'd like to support @Esclaponr.</p>

-<p>It's safe to say that the Tezos ecosystem is brimming with life more than it ever has before.</p>
+Alternatively you can also purchase these live updating graphs as NFTs <a href='https://www.hicetnunc.xyz/tz/tz1c2iwyckUCcicx2qxqtwLEartYFEHg1pvB'>here</a> if you'd like to support @Esclaponr.
+It's safe to say that the Tezos ecosystem is brimming with life more than it ever has before.</p>

 <h2><a name='Presstube'>Pricing things adequately and the 'Presstube' method</a></h2>
-It's still not very clear to creators how to number editions and price their NFTs adequately, and what combinations thereof will help them maximising sales.
-After experimenting, some hicetnunc users have come up with creative strategies for selling their NFTs, one of them being the 'Presstube' method.
+<p>It's still not very clear to creators how to number editions and price their NFTs adequately, and what combinations thereof will help them maximising sales.
+After experimenting, some hicetnunc users have come up with creative strategies for selling their NFTs, one of them being the 'Presstube' method.</p>

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">I didn’t coin it so it’s marginally embarrassing every time I see it called that 😝 but...<br><br>The practice of pricing editions so that they begin accessible (even sometimes free) and then the price steps up as editions sell<br><br>Jury’s still out on whether it’s a good idea though!
 Ymmv</p>&mdash; James Paterson (@presstube) <a href="https://twitter.com/presstube/status/1378701285101305863?ref_src=twsrc%5Etfw">April 4, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 <p></p>